Green Us Green Homes Green Outside Green Go Green Earth About Greenfootsteps

 If you live in the UK and want to calculate your carbon emissions for a particular journey, you can use Transport Direct.
 The info given can be tailored to your exact needs.

-Train travel tips: Diesel or electric?
+Diesel or electric?

 Diesel trains are generally thought to be more polluting than electric.
 The source of electricity is also a factor, of course.
 If the electricity used is generated from an old fashioned dirty coal-fired plant then there may not be so much difference.

 Diesel and electric trains are both improving in efficiency.
-The most recent figures I’ve seen have diesel at about 74gCO2/passenger km i.e. on average for every kilometer travelled, each passenger is responsible for 74 grams of carbon.
+The most recent figures I’ve seen have diesel at about 74gCO2/passenger km i.e. on average for every kilometre travelled, each passenger is responsible for 74 grams of carbon.
 (This is equivalent to about 11.9 Kg per 100 miles per passenger.)
 The equivalent figure for electric trains is 54gms per kilometer (equivalent to 8.7Kg per 100 miles per passenger).

 Interestingly the figure for rail travel for the USA appears to be far higher, according to the www.carbonfund.org This may well be because US figures take a “dust to dust” approach, i.e. they factor in the whole carbon cost of travel, not just the emissions from the train when burning fuel.

 As with all travel and transport, the most important thing is to cut your travel back to the most essential stuff.
-There are tips on how to cut down on car travel on
+There are tips on how to cut down on car travel on this page.

-Train travel tips: Does carbon offsetting work?
+Does carbon offsetting work?

-It may play a limited role.
-Generally it’s a good thing to plant trees – which is what many of these schemes do.
+Generally it’s a good thing to plant trees.
 However, hoping that offsetting will undo all the damage caused by traffic greenhouse gases is almost certainly wishful thinking.
 It’s interesting to note that most of the big environmental organisations such as Greenpeace and Friends of the Earth do not support offsetting as a way of tackling climate change.
 Clearly, it is no substitute for reducing our emissions.

 However, don't let me put you off offsetting!
 Planting trees is a great thing to do - it's just wise to be aware of the limitations of this approach to tackling climate change.